 To train, qualify and employ rangatahi (young people) to work on their own whenua (land).

-To help improve the level of employment for rangatahi in their home town in the Bay of Plenty, Tāne Mahuta Forestry's directors came up with a plan which would provide young people with the opportunity to get educated and employed in a field where they can work on the land of their local iwi.
+To help improve the level of employment for rangatahi in their home town in the Bay of Plenty, Tāne Mahuta Aotearoa Ltd's directors came up with a plan which would provide young people with the opportunity to get educated and employed in a field where they can work on the land of their local iwi.
 With over 40 years of experience in the forestry industry and a unique approach to learning that considers Kaupapa Māori and Hauora (health), we have trained and employed more than 230 young and local people to work in the field.

 The mana of the people holds the power and status accrued through one's leadership talents, core values of manaakitanga, kaitiakitanga, rangatiratanga and aroha.
 Our staff and students reconnect to their cultural identity through the acquisition of skills that help build confidence, strength, and the ability to take the opportunities presented to them.

 In response to the alienation and displacement of Māori physically, mentally, economically and spiritually from their whenua, Tainui Kaumātua elder: Eru Thompson shared his vision with us, ‘to have the mana (authority) of the whenua (land) and ngahere (forest) returned to its people.
 Disenchanted by severed agreements through privatisation, foreign ownership and broken promises, the foundation of goodwill slowly subsided into distrust, wariness and uncertainty.

 Out of a concern for future generations, Eru inspired us (Simon and Wini Geddes) to restore the mana of the people, to reconnect with the whenua, to censure the ngahere for better physical, mental, spiritual and economic outcomes.

 Tāne Mahuta NZ Limited trading as Tāne Mahuta Trading Trust was registered 22 November 2012.